 Emily was born and raised in Ottawa, the youngest of three children.
 She had a variety of interests and talents, including drawing, music and sports.
 (In Amanda’s words, “Emily’s brain is multifunctional.”)
 So when the big question “What do you want to be when you grow up?” arose, Emily wasn’t sure what to answer.
 Finally, she chose art because, as she says, “I didn’t know what else to do.
 I liked a lot of things, but I really liked art the most so I just studied it.”

-Emily enrolled in Fine Arts at Queen’s University.
+She enrolled in Fine Arts at Queen’s University.
 By her fourth year, she’d decided to specialize in silkscreening, which she recalls as being an “amazing” experience.
-The other students in her specialization had chosen to focus on lithography, so Emily had the silkscreening studio to herself.
+The other students in her specialization had chosen to focus on lithography, so she had the silkscreening studio to herself.
 “I was all alone in this huge room,” she says.
-She’d spend hours making prints that used up to 13 colours, taking advantage of the 24-7 access the school provided to its facilities.
+Emily spent hours making prints that used up to 13 colours, taking advantage of the 24-7 access the school provided to its facilities.

 So she pounded the pavement and lined up interviews at various advertising and communications firms.
 “I went in with my fine arts portfolio and everybody said the same thing: ‘Get some computer skills, then come back,’” she recalls.